Makapoh54/hackzurich-2020/README.md

 But, here we encountered a problem of small dataset.
 Seemed like retina requires significantly larger dataset.
 We managed to train it, but the results were worse than for our locally trained YoLo version.

-The results of both YoLo and RetinaNet were unstable and inaccurate, so we switched to OpenCV and custom solution:
+The results of both YoLo and RetinaNet were unstable and inaccurate, so we switched to OpenCV and custom solution.

+# Siemens automation circuit recognizer
+Special cirtuit recognizer, made for HackZurich 2020, Siemens "Graph the Building" challenge

+Honors go to @mahmut-aksakalli for his image recognition studies, which this recognizer is founded on.

+## How it works
-1) Using block adjacency graph potential components are segmented;
+1) Using block adjacency graph potential components are segmented
 2) Components are identified using contour based classification.
-Classification is done using support vector machine which is trained with HOG descriptors;
+Classification is done using support vector machine which is trained with HOG descriptors
-3) Potential lines are detected using line segment detector algorithm;
+3) Potential lines are detected using line segment detector algorithm
-4) Components and lines are merged into common graph based on connecting coordinates.
+4) Components and lines are merged into common graph based on connecting coordinates